 Two electrically separate normally open contacts are provided.
-These contacts operate within 2 ms. from the time the associated coil is energized by the logic.
+These contacts operate within 2 ms from the time the associated coil is energized by the logic.
 They reset within 2 ms. from the time the coil is deenergized.
-The RC function uses a reed relay with contact ratings stated under RATINGS.
+RR34 uses a reed relay with contact ratings stated under RATINGS.